-AGSIW Welcomes Alia Yunis as a Visiting Scholar
+AGSIW Welcomes Ben Cahill as a Non-Resident Fellow

 The Arab Gulf States Institute in Washington is pleased to announce that Alia Yunis has joined the institute as a visiting scholar.